-In San José taxis have meters, called marías.
-Note that it is illegal for a driver not to use the meter.
-Outside of San José, however, most taxis don’t have meters and fares tend to be agreed upon in advance.
+In San José, taxis have marías (meters) and it is illegal for drivers not to use them.
+Outside San José, however, most taxis don’t have meters and fares tend to be agreed upon in advance.
 Bargaining is quite acceptable.

 Taxi drivers are not normally tipped unless they assist with your luggage or have provided an above-average service.

-Taxis are considered a form of public transportation in remote areas that lack good public-transportation networks.
-They can be hired by the hour, the half-day or full day, or you can arrange a flat fee for a trip.
+Taxis are considered a form of public transportation in remote areas.
+They can be hired by the hour, half-day or full day, or you can arrange a flat fee for a trip.
 Meters are not used on long trips, so arrange the fare ahead of time.
 Fares can fluctuate due to worse-than-expected road conditions and bad weather in tough-to-reach places.

 The condition of taxis varies from basic sedans held together by rust to fully equipped 4WDs with air-con.
 In some cases, taxis are pick-up trucks with seats built into the back.
 Most towns will have at least one licensed taxi, but in some remote villages you may have to get rides from whomever is offering – ask at pulperías (corner stores).

-Hitchhiking is never entirely safe in any country and Lonely Planet doesn’t recommend it.
+Hitchhiking is never entirely safe, and we don’t recommend it.
 Travelers who hitchhike should understand that they are taking a small but potentially serious risk.
 People who do hitchhike will be safer if they travel in pairs and let someone know where they are planning to go.
-Single women should use even greater discretion.
+Solo women should use even greater caution.

 Hitchhiking in Costa Rica is unusual on main roads that have frequent buses.
 On minor rural roads, hitchhiking is more common.
 To get picked up, most locals wave down passing cars.
 If you get a ride, offer to pay when you arrive by saying '¿Cuánto le debo?'
 (How much do I owe you?).
 Your offer may be waved aside, or you may be asked to help with money for gas.